Canadian Olympic Medal Count

-Brodeur has represented Canada twice at the IIHF World Championship, winning silver in 1996 and 2005.
+Brodeur represented Canada twice at the IIHF World Championship, winning silver in 1996 and 2005.
 He backstopped Canada to gold at the 2004 World Cup of Hockey after finishing second in 1996.

 Brodeur is a three-time Stanley Cup champion (1995, 2000, 2003) with the New Jersey Devils.
 He announced his retirement in late January 2015, ending his NHL career with league-record 691 wins and 125 shutouts.